Jessica McDonald: North Carolina Courage, 2017–2021

 It was announced on January 9, 2017, that the Western New York Flash was officially sold to new ownership, moved to North Carolina, and rebranded as the North Carolina Courage.
 In May 2017, McDonald became the first NWSL player to score 33 regular-season, career goals.
 She scored 4 goals in 2017, helping North Carolina win the NWSL Shield.

 In 2018 McDonald played in 23 regular season games, scoring 7 goals.
 North Carolina broke the record for most goals scored in a season with 53.
 In the Semi-final McDonald scored in the 5th minute, which was the fastest goal in playoff history.
 North Carolina won 2–0 and advanced to their second straight final.
 McDonald scored twice in the NWSL Championship game as the Courage defeated the Portland Thorns 3–0.
-She was named Most Valuable Player of the Match.
-This is McDonald's second NWSL Championship.
+She was named Most Valuable Player of the match.
+This was McDonald's second NWSL Championship.

-Racing Louisville, 2022–
+Racing Louisville, 2022–2023

 On December 17, 2021, shortly before the NWSL draft, Racing Louisville acquired McDonald's playing rights in a three-way trade with the Courage and Angel City FC.
 Racing sent Savannah McCaskill to Angel City in exchange for the sixth overall pick in the draft plus $25,000 in allocation money, and then traded the pick to the Courage for McDonald.
 McDonald signed a two-year contract with Racing on January 28, 2022.
 She scored her first goal for Racing in a 3–2 loss to the Houston Dash in the NWSL Challenge Cup.

+Her Racing Louisville contract expired in November 2023.
+She retired after that season and became a club ambassador for the North Carolina Courage.